 2 Day Conference, 23-24 November 2017 - Brisbane

-Everyone’s invited to join us for a thought provoking two day conference in Brisbane, on Thursday 23rd and Friday 24th November 2017.
-This conference will bring together people from a range of fields – including environmental education, ethics, environmental psychology, indigenous knowledge systems, the arts, deep ecology, science, business and law – to address a central question: how do we inspire and build Earth ethics in Australian society?
+The Inspiring Earth Ethics: Linking Values and Action Conference was held over two days, from November 23 - 24, 2017, at the Centre for Interfaith & Cultural Dialogue at Griffith University's Nathan Campus.
+The conference brought together people from a range of fields - including environmental education, ethics, environmental psychology, indigenous knowledge systems, the arts, deep ecology, science, business and law - to address a central question: how do we inspire and build Earth ethics in Australian society?

 A major output from the conference will be a published, edited collection of papers aimed at enabling change makers to understand how best to stimulate and support Earth ethics in modern society.